Google Algorithm History

 It was time for another local upgrade in September 2016.
 Google’s algorithm update Possum made various adjustments to Google’s local ranking filter in order to boost local search even more.
 After Possum, local results were more variable, based more on the searcher’s geographical location and query wording.

-Following this modification, several companies who were not performing well in organic search found it simpler to rank locally.
+Following this modification, several companies that were not performing well in organic search found it simpler to rank locally.
 This showed that the modification made local searches less reliant on organic results.

 2018 – (Mobile) Speed Update